 The City is required to adopt the revised FIRMs to continue participation in the National Flood Insurance Program (NFIP).
 The NFIP allows the City and property owners to be eligible for federally managed flood insurance, federally backed mortgages, federal grants, and federal disaster relief, thereby providing a means for property owners to financially protect themselves (a risk not covered by standard homeowner’s insurance policies).

 To view the FEMA flood insurance maps, click on FEMA’s National Flood Hazard Layer (NFHL) Viewer.

 Elevation Options Will Depend on Local Regulations and Flood Zones

 Some property owners impacted by Tropical Storm Imelda will be required by their local government to elevate their structures to or above the base flood elevation (BFE).
 Those owners have structures that are determined to be substantially damaged.
-Other property owners may be interested in elevating, even though they are not required, because building above the BFE can reduce potential future flood losses and can result in a substantial discount on flood insurance premiums.
-Each community’s floodplain administrator or building department can tell you what building requirements apply for your property.
+Other property owners may be interested in elevating, even though they are not required because building above the BFE can reduce potential future flood losses and can result in a substantial discount on flood insurance premiums.
+Each community’s floodplain administrator or building department can tell you what building requirements apply to your property.

-- In Zone A (high risk areas) buildings may be elevated either on an open foundation or on continuous foundation walls below the BFE.
+- In Zone A (high-risk areas) buildings may be elevated either on an open foundation or on continuous foundation walls below the BFE.
 Regardless of the type of foundation used, Zone A buildings must be elevated so that the lowest floor is at or above the BFE.
 If continuous walls are used below the BFE, they must be equipped with openings that allow flood waters to flow into and out of the area enclosed by the walls.

 What Is Increased Cost of Compliance (ICC)?